 Fatty fish contains Omega-3 fatty acids which has been linked to the reduction of inflammation, joint and bone health, and improved immunity.
 You can get it via eating fish, or you can take a daily capsule to ensure you get enough.

-Another supplement related to joint health is Glucosamine – which is linked to maintaining healthy cartilage and connective tissue and preventing injury, and some cyclists take it to beat the effect of pressure on the patella (knee cap).
+Another supplement related to joint health is Glucosamine - which is linked to maintaining healthy cartilage and connective tissue and preventing injury, and some cyclists take it to beat keen pain caused by pressure on the patella (knee cap).

 If you do decide to incorporate one of these well researched supplements into your diet, do ensure it's coming from a reliable brand - check the label before you load up your innocent kale smoothie, you don't want to become the next beef steak doping victim.